Qarj/WebImblaze-Selenium/README.md

 See https://github.com/Qarj/search-image for full installation instructions.

 To test that it works, run the following.
-If all test steps pass, then everything is setup ok.
+If all test steps pass, then everything is setup OK.

 ```
 perl wi.pl ./../WebImblaze-Selenium/examples/searchimage.test